Monday, 15 June 2026

 Pan-Africanists like to cite the slave trade, slavery, apartheid and other forms of abuse as practices that were once legally binding but were never morally right per human standards.
 By the same token, forcing people out of trading spaces deemed illegal, and using force to destroy what they trade — may be legally binding, but it is not right.
 Indeed, human beings are supposed to be exemplary and ought to conduct themselves in an organised manner.
 Humans are not bulls seeking to destroy everything in a fit of rage.
 We do not need to act harshly towards one another, and what has just happened, the destruction — this dark justice against the poor — needs to be condemned at all costs.

 Rumours which suggest that livestock were killed during the operation are very disturbing.
-As noted, no knives were used per norm of dressing chicken which is alone a violation of the country's social constructs.
+As noted, no knives were used per norm of dressing chicken which is alone a violation to the country's social constructs.
 The destruction of other properties caused that harm; creatures meant for trade died instead of being sold as intended.
 This also paved way for thieves who, after the destruction went to steal some few products that seemed to have survived the tragedy.
 Who will hold them accountable?
 As one can note, not all laws are just — some carry the very same elements of oppression, merely concealed behind a mask of legality.

 The power of those in the ruling social class is felt very differently by the lower class.
 It has long been a norm that those in authority get away with almost everything like destroying property in the pursuit of their projects.
 Is that humane, or merely selfishness institutionalised by those in power?
 What happened to enlightening the other parties before resorting to destruction?
 Here is a quote that paints a vivid picture of this feeling: